corvus-dotnet/Corvus.Identity/Documentation/articles/configuration.md

 One possible answer to this is to use a multi-tenant Azure AD application. (**Note**: multi-tenanting of Azure AD applications is a distinct technical mechanism from the broader idea of a multi-tenanted service.
 Unfortunately these two similar but different concepts have the same name.)
 If we define such an application in the application tenant, it is possible to create a service principle associated with that application in the customer tenant.
 (This is essentially the service principle equivalent of adding a user from an external domain as a guest.)
 The customer can choose to recognize a multi-tenanted AD application, at which point a new service principle gets created in the customer tenant, but it is associated with the Azure AD application in the application tenant.
 A significant advantage of this is that the credentials for the application belong to the application tenant, but the customer gets to decide what privileges the application has within the customer tenant, and they are free to revoke the application's membership of the customer tenant at any time.
 In this model, we retain full ownership of the application credentials (meaning that we do not need to coordinate with the customer in order to determine the mechanism used for authentication—e.g. client ID and password vs certificates—nor to rotate keys or otherwise refresh credentials), but the customer remains in full control of what our application is able to do with their resources.
 (Typically, they would grant the application no capabilities beyond access to the relevant storage account.)

 There are two downsides to multi-tenanted Azure AD applications.
-The first is that Managed Identities do not (as of November 2021) support multi-tenanting.
+The first is that Managed Identities do not (as of December 2021) support multi-tenanting.
 The second is that some customers will simply refuse to use them.
-It is therefore necessary to be able to authenticate as a service principle defined in a customer tenant.
+It is therefore necessary to be able to authenticate as a service principle associated with an AD Application defined in a customer tenant.

 So it will then become necessary for the application to be able to authenticate as this service principle in the customer tenant.
 One way to achieve this would be for the corresponding application to be configured for AppId/Client Secret authentication.
 The customer might insist that put the relevant client secret be put into a distinct Azure Key Vault, accessible only to a particular application service principle (defined in the application tenant) to limit visibility of the relevant credentials.
 So the application would first need to authenticate as that distinct service to be able to access the Key Vault containing the credentials enabling the application to authenticate as the relevant customer service principle.
 This is how you might end up needing the two-layer key vault configuration shown above.